DanRepik/api_foundry/readme.md

 # API-MAKER

-Welcome to API-Maker, an open-source tool designed for building and deploying RESTful services seamlessly utilizing an AWS Gateway API in conjunction with a Lambda function.
+Welcome to API-Maker, an open-source tool designed for rapidly building and deploying RESTful services utilizing an AWS Gateway API in conjunction with a Lambda function.
 Our project's primary objective is to offer a solution that demands minimal coding effort to query and manipulate data stored in relational databases.

+With API-Maker, developing RESTful API's is first focused on defining components and services in the form of an Open API specification.
+Objects in this specification then can be enhanced by either;

+* Schema component objects can be enhanced with database table configuration, allowing API-Maker to provide RESTful CRUD services on table records.
+* Path operations can be enhanced with database connection and SQL configuration to provide service based on custom SQL.

+For data read operations using HTTP GET, API-Maker provides robust data selection capability reducing the need for building custom services.
+To achieve this API-Maker provides the following features;

+* Comparison oprands can be applied to a property when selecting data.
+These operand such as; less than, between, and in, can be applied to any property for record selection.
+* Associations between component objects can be defined allowing retrieval of complex objects containing associated data in a single request.
+* Requesting applications can restrict the properties being returned.
+* Requesting applications can select the case convention (snake or lower camel) of the ressponse results.

-API-Maker operates by building and executing SQL queries to perform its services, ensuring efficient data retrieval and manipulation.
+API-Maker is not a traditional object relational model (ORM) library but rather operates by generating and executing SQL queries to perform its services.
+Generating operations this way keeps marshaling and unmarshaling objects to a minimum, ensuring efficient data retrieval and manipulation.

-With API-Maker, developing APIs is simplified through adherence to OpenAPI standards, where components and paths defining the API are specified.
-By annotating schema component objects with database table configurations, API-Maker automatically generates CRUD services, including a robust query service.
-Moreover, specifying and annotating path operations facilitates the creation of services capable of executing custom SQL operations.

 Deploying APIs with API-Maker involves the following steps: